nfagerlund/dw-theme-scratch-the-surface/README.md

     Basically, my attitude is that it's fine for extreme situations to result in extreme layouts, but the existing styles treat way too many perfectly normal situations as extreme.

+## Compatibility

+- Heavily tested on this year's Firefox and mobile Safari (iPhone SE width).
+- Lightly tested on Chrome and desktop Safari.
+- Never tested on IE or Edge.
+Should be fine?? 🤷🏽‍♀️ Especially since I mostly just inherited the core styles' float layout.

+Here's the stuff I know about that might theoretically break in browsers that REALLY suck:

+- `rem` units (for space between elements) might be wack on IE < 9.
+- `calc()` (only used for three-column modes) might be wack on IE < 9.
+- flexbox layout (only used for the quick-reply hack) might be wack on IE < 11.

 ## Stuff